Opera Buffa in 5 Acts - libretto by Joe St.Johanser after the science fiction novel by Jack Vance

 The opera was recorded at the Menuhin Hall with a professional cast under Neil Ferris in 2014 but has not yet had a premiere - we welcome enquiries from opera companies who might wish to mount a production of this witty and stylish contemporary opera buffa - which delighted the cast and orchestra at the recording.
 A sizeable sponsorship subsidy and guarantee can be made available for the premiere.

-Download the libretto and peruse while listening to the tracks
+Download the libretto and peruse while listening to these tracks Download

 Cover art by Ronald Marc